Oahu, Molokai, Molokini and Maui

 The following morning, a few went for a walk along the deserted beachfront.
 Then it was off to Lanai, and Manele Bay.
 Along the way, No Hurry and Gauguin stopped along Lanaiís west coast for a quick swim and snorkel under some towering rock formations.
 Arriving at Manele, with its very limited docking. we were fortunate to get berths for Naia and No Hurry.
 Arriving last, Gauguin rafted alongside No Hurry.
 Many appreciated the shore showers, before heading off to watch the sunset at Hulopoíe Beach Park.
 In Hawaii one can never tire of the sunsets.
 Most came back to the boats for dinner, but No Hurryís crew decided to splurge, and dine at the Four Seasonís resort, though not opting for the $700 per night rooms.
 Naiaís crew finished off the night with a cutthroat game of Farkle.

 A pleasant breeze greeted us on Tuesday morning for our sail to the Molokini atoll.
 This was intended as a short distance, about fifteen miles, so that we could take our time, and do some whale-watching.
-This is prime whale-watching season, as this is the time of year that humpbacks migrate from the cold Alaska waters to make and give birth.
+This is prime whale-watching season, as this is the time of year that humpbacks migrate from the cold Alaska waters to mate and give birth.
 Whale-watching usually involves some whale-waiting.
 However, we didnít have to wait long, as the whales were everywhere.
 And not just lolling about, but breaching.
 A lot.
 The breaching happens so quickly, and of course, spontaneously, itís impossible to know when, or in which direction the next appearance will be.
 And it happens amazingly quickly for an animal that big and lumbersome.
 By the time someone yells "whale," itís already to late to see what the other person saw, much less get a picture.

 Anchoring is not allowed at Molokini, to protect the coral; however, numerous mooring balls are provided.
 The only catch is that they are about ten feet below the surface.
 The water is crystal clear, and itís easy to see them, once directly above them.
-Greg was kind enough to dive with the approaching boatís line to assist in the tie-up.
+After securing Gauguin, Greg was kind enough to dive with the approaching boatís line to assist in the tie-up.
 A few people went snorkeling.